-Average realized prices include the effect of realized commodity hedge gain/loss attributable to our equity volumes, previously shown in Other.
+Average realized prices include the effect of realized commodity hedge gain/loss attributable to our equity volumes.
 The price is calculated using total commodity sales plus the hedge gain/loss as the numerator and total sales volume as the denominator.